-All former employees of Nile were terminated upon consummation of the merger between Nile and Capricor.
-We do not currently have any employees who have experience in the development of natriuretic peptides.
+All former employees of Nile Therapeutics, Inc., or Nile (our former corporate name), were terminated upon consummation of the merger between Nile and Capricor, Inc. We do not currently have any employees who have experience in the development of natriuretic peptides.

 The loss of any of our key employees or key consultants could impede the achievement of our research and development objectives.
 Furthermore, recruiting and retaining qualified scientific personnel to perform research and development work in the future is critical to the Company's success.
-The Company may be unable to attract and retain personnel on acceptable terms given the competition among biotechnology, biopharmaceutical, and health care companies, universities, and non-profit research institutions for experienced scientists.
-Certain of the Company's officers, directors, scientific advisors, and/or consultants or certain of the officers, directors, scientific advisors, and/or consultants of other biopharmaceutical or biotechnology companies.
-The Company may not maintain "key man" insurance policies on any of its officers or employees.
-All of the Company's employees will be employed "at will" and, therefore, each employee may leave the employment of the Company at any time.
-If we are unable to retain our existing employees, including qualified scientific personnel, and attract additional qualified candidates, the Company's business and results of operations could be adversely affected.
+The Company may be unable to attract and retain personnel on acceptable terms given the competition among biotechnology, biopharmaceutical, and health care companies, universities, and non-profit research institutions for experienced scientific advisors, certain of the Company's officers, directors, scientific advisors, and/or consultants or certain of the officers, directors, scientific advisors, and/or consultants of other biopharmaceutical or biotechnology companies.
+The Company currently does not maintain "key man" insurance policies on any of its officers or employees.
+All of the Company's employees will be employed "at will" and, therefore, each employee the employment of the Company's business and results of operations could be adversely affected.

 Because of the specialized nature of our technology, we are dependent upon existing key personnel and on our ability to attract and retain qualified executive officers and scientific personnel for research, clinical studies, and development activities conducted or sponsored by us.
 There is intense competition for qualified personnel in our fields of research and development, and there can be no assurance that we will be able to continue to attract additional qualified personnel necessary for the development and commercialization of our product candidates or retain our current personnel.
-Dr. Linda Marbán, our Chief Executive Officer and employee, also provides services on a part-time basis to CSMC as do several other of our employees and Dr. Frank Litvack is only a part-time consultant to the Company and provides services to other non-competing enterprises.
+Dr. Linda Marbán, our Chief Executive Officer and employee, also provides services on a limited part-time basis to CSMC as do several other of our employees.
+Dr. Frank Litvack is only a part-time consultant to the Company and provides services to other non-competing enterprises.
 These individuals' multiple responsibilities on behalf of the Company and other entities could cause the Company harm in that such employees are unable to devote their full time and attention to the Company.